atet/flutter/README.md

 ## 4. Next Steps

-**The sky is the limit!**
+***The sky is the limit!***

+- Interface your VSCode environment with free artificial intelligence (AI) tools in [my easy 10-minute AI copilot tutorial](https://github.com/atet/copilot?tab=readme-ov-file#atet--copilot) and take your development to the next level
 - Learn how to build your project into an [Android Package Kit (APK)](https://stackoverflow.com/a/51682414) so that you can deploy to a physical phone
-- Configure additional components to build to a Windows desktop application or an iOS mobile app
+- Configure additional components to build to a Windows desktop application (requires full Visual Studio installation) or an iOS mobile app (requires an Apple/MacOS computer)
-- Interface your VSCode environment with large language models through [Continue.dev](https://www.youtube.com/watch?v=V3Yq6w9QaxI) and take your development to the next level

 [Back to Top](#table-of-contents)